 Malware in the media – why healthcare systems are under attack

 Also this summer incidents were reported in general news media involving cyber- and ransomware-attacks on healthcare organizations.
 Cyber-attacks on healthcare organizations are not uncommon.
 According to CSO-online “the healthcare experiences twice the number of cyber-attacks as other Industries”.
-Why are health care systems so often attacked?
+We therefore ask why healthcare systems are under attack so often?

 Spotlight on security: The problem with false alarms